Identifiable learning of dissipative dynamics: Supplementary Information for Numerical Results

 which ensures that the non-linear model does not underperform the linear benchmark.
 This approach yields a low-dimensional set of physically interpretable variables that faithfully represent the polymer stretching dynamics.

-Although the training data are derived from explicit bead–rod simulations, {\ourmethodname} operates only on reduced coordinates.
+Although the training data are derived from explicit bead-rod simulations, {\ourmethodname} operates only on reduced coordinates.
 This property decouples the learning framework from system-specific details, allowing its application to a broad range of non-equilibrium systems.